urbanengine/UrbanEngineApi/README.md

 & ./scripts/set-secrets-prod.ps1
 ```

 Also NOTE: In the [appsettings.json](src/UrbanEngine.Web/appsettings.json) the setting `KeyVaultName` indicates the name of the KeyVault to use.
-Make sure this settings is correct when deploying to production.
+Again, please make sure this settings is correct before deploying to production.

 ### Updating Configuration Values